 ☐ Yes ☐ No

-Do you receive direct or indirect financial benefit from the sale of course materials (textbooks, software, etc.) or other goods or services to students who you teach or evaluate.
+Do you receive direct or indirect financial benefit from the sale of course materials (textbooks, software, etc.) or other goods or services to students who you teach or evaluate?
 Note: if you check yes, you must describe the disposition of payments, revenue, or royalties from the sale of these materials.
 These must be paid to a unit not directly related to or associated with the faculty member.
 See Academic Policy Series 1550.30.

 ☐ Yes ☐ No

-Do you have any other significant financial interests that reasonably appear to be related to your university responsibilities, as defined in 404.0, Disclosure and Management of Potential Conflicts of Interest and/or Commitment.
+Do you have any other significant financial interests that reasonably appear to be related to your university responsibilities, as defined in 404.0, Disclosure and Management of Potential Conflicts of Interest and/or Commitment?

 For researchers conducting Public Health Service-funded research, the approximate value of significant financial interests must be furnished (dollar ranges are permissible: $0–$4,999; $5,000–$9,999; $10,000–$19,999; amounts between $20,000–$100,000 by increments of $20,000; amounts above $100,000 by increments of $50,000), or a statement that the interest is one whose value cannot be readily determined through reference to public prices or other reasonable measures of fair market value.
 For others, valuation information may be requested as necessary to assess matters related to any potential conflict of interest or commitment or University compliance obligations.
 Note that a conflict management plan may be required.